 I believe that the word “discipline” has become needlessly dirty over the years.
 Rarely modeled by adults, it becomes forced or threatened.
 A source of resentment if you will, when in fact it can look as simple as counting trucks on the highway over granola bars with the reward of sitting on the fence and watching the horses run around the pasture.
 The next thing that Dylan knows is that he’s 19 years old, getting up by 6 am to study before hitting the gym to work out and or meet friends for breakfast before going to class.
 Why would I wait to get him into this habit just as he’s about to leave the nest?

 Ultimately, the real reason that teach I teach our toddler to greet the sun is that it sets him up for the greatest amount of success in life.
-A secret about me is this: I study the personal habits highly successful CEO’s, Entrepreneurs, and multi-millionaires.
-My criteria for these people to be worth studying is that they started from scratch and that they do tremendous business with integrity.
-Some people study the careers of football players, well I know the personal and business habits of Richard Branson, Warren Buffett and Barbara Corcoran among others.
+I study the personal habits highly successful CEO’s, Entrepreneurs, and multi-millionaires.
 I am also lucky enough to personally know entrepreneurs that started from nada and took their companies internationally.
 Not one of these people, not a single one, sleeps until noon.
 Every single successful person that I know or study is up by 4:30-5:00 am.
-They understand that the first hour of your day is the most important and will set the tone for the next 18.
-These people capitalize on that hour by exercising, meditating, or reading the equivalent of 5 national and international newspapers.
-They are in touch with themselves and therefore can prioritize the rest of their day according the goals and the agenda that they set.
+They understand that the first hour of your day is the most important and will set the tone for the next 23.
+These people capitalize on that hour by exercising, meditating, or reading.
 I believe that rising early every morning is the basis to living a good life and I want my son to have a good life by giving him the chance to control his day, and not the other way around.

 If all of this goes the other direction and one day our Dylan owns a nightclub in Brazil and he’s going to bed when the sun comes up, then I still want him to know how to greet the sun.
 I want him to understand that every morning is a gift that is given to us by our Creator as a time to get into synch with nature and set the intention for the day to do something.
 To create something.
 To help people.
 Every day is a part of our own personal legacy that we are leaving for the world to remember us by.
 I want mine to say that I rise with the sun and I seize my opportunities – or as many as I can.
 I also want that for our son.
 In the end, if all our little Dylan gets out of this habit are some beautiful sunrises with mom while watching horses, well then I’m all for that too.